-Our member colleges are led by Principal's who are committed to transforming lives through learning.
+Our partner colleges are led by principals who are committed to transforming lives through learning.

 Together, they are united in their vision to address the region's skills needs and provide the sustainable, long-term solutions needed to boost the economy.